xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 ### XMPP at FOSDEM 2026

 During January 31st and February 1st, the XSF was present at [FOSDEM 26](https://fosdem.org/2026/) in Brussels, Belgium.
-The XMPP community took part of the Realtime Lounge, a room located in Level 1, AW building, where several open source projects around the [Decentralised Communication Devroom](https://fosdem.org/2026/schedule/track/decentralised-communication/) can present themselves.
+The XMPP community took part in the Realtime Lounge, a room located in Level 1, AW building, where several open source projects around the [Decentralised Communication Devroom](https://fosdem.org/2026/schedule/track/decentralised-communication/) can present themselves.

 We are pleased to say that there was a lot of interaction at the XMPP booth!
 A rather large number of FOSDEM visitors had the opportunity to come say “Hi!”, meet, interact, talk and have interesting conversations with many of the developers of the most popular clients, servers, tools and libraries that power the whole XMPP ecosystem and bring it to life.